Actions

 Out of the corner of his eye, he saw the reporter jot something down, satisfied.

-He leaned toward his own microphone, his posture shifting into something earnest and solemn.
-It was a look that set off every internal alarm Shane possessed.
+Then Ilya leaned toward his own microphone, his posture shifting into something earnest.

-Ilya turned slightly toward the reporter; his hands splayed casually on his knees.
-“He won’t say this, but it’s true.
+“Exactly,” Ilya announced.
+“He won’t say this, but it is true.
 When your captain is calm, you don’t panic.
 You don’t chase the game.
 You just… follow him.”

 The reporter blinked.
 “You’re talking about Shane’s leadership?”

 Ilya’s smile was devastating.
-“I’m talking about my husband.”
+“I am talking about my husband.”

-Ilya continued, unbothered, as if he’d just mentioned the time.
+Ilya continued, unbothered.
 “He prepares more than anyone.
 He takes responsibility even when it’s not his fault.
 And he finds time to check in on every guy in the room.”

-He nodded again, firmly, like he’d just delivered a closing argument in a very important court case.
+He nodded again like he’d just delivered a closing argument in a very important court case.
 “So yeah.
 Systems were good.
 But leadership like that?
 That’s why we won.”

-Shane felt like he was vibrating on a molecular level.
-He was acutely aware of every camera lens, every poised pen, every headline writing itself in real time.
+Shane was acutely aware of every camera lens, every poised pen, every headline writing itself in real time.

 The reporter’s smile widened into something a little feral.
 “That’s… very high praise.”